 - Practice social distancing to keep at least 6 feet between you and anyone else to reduce the likelihood of community transmission of the virus

 Even if the WHO convinced every viroid of SARS-CoV-2 to shed its protein coat tomorrow and walk into the sea, remember that doesn’t mean the immunocompromised and the vulnerable within our communities will get to stop suddenly worrying about their worlds being turned upside down thanks to what may become a not-so-simple case of con crud.
-As COVID-19 comes and will eventually go, remember con cruds of all types will remain threats to those with compromised immune systems.
-Hopefully understanding a bit more about viruses and immunity will help you to remember in every year to come that you have an obligation to be mindful and to protect not just yourself, but the communities that support and sustain us all.
+As COVID-19 comes and will eventually go, remember con cruds of all types will remain threats to those with compromised immune systems, and the sort of vigilance you’re exhibiting now is the same vigilance they have had to exhibit every day of their lives.
+Hopefully understanding a bit more about viruses and immunity will help you to remember you have an obligation to be mindful to protect not just yourself, but the communities that support and sustain us all.

 Kelly Lagor is a scientist by day and science fiction writer by night.
 Her fiction and nonfiction have appeared in various places and she tweets and blogs about all kinds of nonsense @klagor and at kellylagor.com.